luximetr/AnyFormatKitSwiftUI/README.md

 ## License

-AnyFormatKit is available under the MIT license.
+AnyFormatKitSwiftUI is available under the MIT license.
 See the LICENSE file for more info.